Mullvad Review 2023: The Anonymous VPN

 For Mullvad VPN this entails allowing users to register without an email address and pay for their subscriptions in cash.
 Our review shows whether its added anonymity and privacy are bonuses to an already strong service or meant to cover up for its shortcomings.

-What is Mullvad VPN?
+What Is Mullvad VPN?

 Anonymous registration and payment

-Relatively limited server network
+Relatively small server network